mulderp/mulderp.github.com/_posts/2014-10-18-the-rendering-question.md

 With web applications today, as you can read in [my book](http://pipefishbook.com/), rendering and interactions often happen by observing changes in key-value pairs in JavaScript, and updating the browser's DOM accordingly.

 Yet with increasing levels of interactions, things stay difficult.
 Why should we observe large state objects and update manually the DOM?
-Why not, having a computer re-render everything, all time time?
+Why not, having a computer re-render everything, all time?

 As [Jordan Walke explains in this talk](https://www.youtube.com/watch?v=GW0rj4sNH2w) at JSconf 2013, this is what React does.
 React knows the state of pixels in the browser *at any time*.
 As such, you can stop worrying about events from users, and conflicting DOM updates, and have React [synchronize the DOM with data over time](http://thinkingonthinking.com/key-value-pairs/).